rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 ## Next Chapter

-I have been complaining about TS a little too much.
+This post has been about the "messy" in TS.
 The next installment will focus on programming with type variables and will present TS in a better light.
 I decided to split advanced topics into 2 smaller posts.
-I plan to discuss phantom types, type variable scoping, a pattern emulating existential types, and rank 2 types next.
+I plan to discuss phantom types, type variable scoping, a pattern emulating existential types, and rank 2 types.
+I consider these to be quite useful typing approaches.